-Commenting on the release of Lebanese citizen Yaacoub Shamoun, who was released three months ago after having been imprisoned in Syria for 27 years, the minister said that the Lebanese Judicial Committee is following up on his case.
+Commenting on the release of Lebanese citizen Yaacoub Shamoun, who was released three months ago after having been imprisoned in Syria for 27 years, the minister said that the Lebanese Judicial Committee was following up on his case.

-Shamoun's release three months ago has only recently been made public, with Shamoun having initially refused to make his situation known for fear of being subjected to violence at the hands of pro-Syrian elements.
+Shamoun's release has only recently been made public, as he initially refused to make his situation known for fear of being subjected to violence at the hands of pro-Syrian elements.

-Qortbawi said that the Committee would want to hear from Shamoun whether he had come into contact with other Lebanese detainees in the Syrian prisons in which he was incarcerated.
+Qortbawi said that the committee would want to hear from Shamoun whether he had come into contact with other Lebanese detainees in the Syrian prisons in which he had been held.

-"We will meet with Shamoun Thursday at 10:30 am at the Committee's office in Beirut to hear about his imprisonment in Syria," Judge George Rizk, one of the Committee's two members, told The Daily Star.
+"We will meet with Shamoun Thursday at 10:30 a.m. at the committee's office in Beirut to hear about his imprisonment in Syria," Judge George Rizk, one of the committee's two members, told The Daily Star.

-Rizk also indicated that the Committee is seeking to determine whether any other Lebanese prisoners are detained in Syria.
+Rizk also indicated that the committee was seeking to determine whether any other Lebanese prisoners were still detained in Syria.

-According to Rizk, the Committee had been working on the case with its counterpart, the Syrian Judicial Committee, until the Syrian security situation deteriorated.
+According to Rizk, the committee had been working on the case with its counterpart, the Syrian Judicial Committee, until the Syrian security situation deteriorated.